billxby/ISEF-ML-wildfires-risk-prediction-in-quebec/README.txt

 Preprocess Temporal Model Yesterday: https://colab.research.google.com/drive/1tpm3dumh7kwDnD-YyZpvocUjjJwUZ8Js?usp=sharing ML Wildfires Temporal Yesterday: https://colab.research.google.com/drive/1i4mZIqf3ggBplc36-BA7T19LDkYTD1yN?usp=sharing

-Note: The directories are on my Google Drive, but the files the notebooks use have all been provided as links in the /data folder
+Note: The folder directories in the Google Colab files are on my Google Drive, but the files the notebooks use have all been provided as links in the /data folder

 8. /Visualisation
 This folder is a plotly web app to visualize and navigate the sparse matrices we have generated.